 There is a question mark hanging over the occupational health profession, around understanding what the post-COVID-19 workplace could look like.
-As emlployees continue to work from and COVID-19 continues to plight workplaces, businesses and the economy, human resource and wellbeing professionals have a lot of questions to think about when it comes to the wellbeing of their employees.
+As employees continue to work from home and COVID-19 continues to plight workplaces, businesses and the economy, human resource and wellbeing professionals have a lot of questions to think about when it comes to the wellbeing of their employees.

 As organisers of the National Workplace Health and Wellbeing Conference we have put together a list of 32 Workplace Wellbeing Questions HR and Wellbeing Professionals should be asking themselves in the current situation.